carterharrison/ecdsa-kotlin/README.md

 [![CircleCI](https://circleci.com/gh/carterharrison/ecdsa-kotlin.svg?style=shield)](https://circleci.com/gh/carterharrison/ecdsa-kotlin) [![](https://jitpack.io/v/carterharrison/ecdsa-kotlin.svg)](https://jitpack.io/#carterharrison/ecdsa-kotlin)

-A simple, yet lightweight, fast elliptical curve cryptography library in kotlin.
+A simple, yet lightweight, fast elliptical curve cryptography library in kotlin. **Please note that this library must undergo further testing before using in production.**

 ## Supported Curves
 This library comes with a plethora of curves, but do not worry!
 You can create your own curve to fit your cryptographic needs.
 Below are listed the curves that come out of the box.